deepu-tp/cm-photobooth/README.md

-To run the frontend
+To1run the frontend

   cd app

   meteor

 To run the backend

   cd server

   python main.py